 TT Hotels has 13 locations throughout Turkey, several of which offer family-friendly all-inclusive accommodations.
 TUI Magic Life Waterworld Hotel in Antalya is of particular interest.
 Each property features expansive water play areas complete with multiple swimming pools, splash pads and waterslides, in addition to a number of other amenities designed for family enjoyment.
 Options may include kids’ clubs, live shows, outdoor theaters and more, depending on location.
 Restaurants offer both international and local Turkish cuisine, and of course, most feature Turkish baths and spa facilities for the grown-ups.

 Club Med still runs many all-inclusive facilities throughout Europe, including Club Med Val d’Isere in the French Alps.
-The resort is the ideal hub for a family ski vacation, with ski-in/ski-out access, a kids’ club, multiple dining options and bars, snow activities, a skating rink, a swimming pool and a spa — all onsite.
+The resort is the ideal hub for a family ski vacation, with ski-in/ski-out access, a kids’ club, multiple dining options and bars, snow activities, a skating rink, a swimming pool and a spa—all onsite.
 There’s even daily and nightly entertainment suited for all ages.

 In Cadiz, IBEROSTAR Royal Andalus is located right on Barrosa Beach and offers the complete all-inclusive family vacation experience.
-The resort has both a childcare center for babies and a kids’ club for older children to partake in a variety of fun activities, multiple swimming pools including a dedicated children’s pool, and an outdoor playground.
+The resort has both a childcare center for babies and a kids’ club for older children to partake in a variety of fun activities; multiple swimming pools, including a dedicated children’s pool; and an outdoor playground.
 The well-equipped resort also offers nightly entertainment and has a spa and multiple dining venues.

 All-inclusive hotels are actually pretty common in coastal Eastern Mediterranean towns, but not all are as family-oriented as Louis Phaethon Beach in Cyprus.
-The highlight of a family vacation at Louis Phaethon Beach is the expansive waterpark and pool area complete with waterslides and splashpad.
+The highlight of a family vacation at Louis Phaethon Beach is the expansive water park and pool area, complete with waterslides and a splashpad.
 But there are lots of other options as well, including a bowling alley, tennis and badminton courts, a game room and more.
 There are even special activities and events organized just for kids on a daily basis.
 There’s a dedicated kids’ club, and babysitting services are available as well.
 There are multiple dining options onsite, and a spa, nightclub and gym for the adults.